bouvens/parallel1d/README.md

 Get the `numberOfWorkers` set in options or by default from a `threads` property.

 ### Terminating
-If you need to stop all workers immediately, just call:
+If you need to stop all workers immediately, call:
 ```javascript
 workers.terminate()
 ```